On Game-Theoretic Risk Management (Part One) -- Towards a Theory of Games with Payoffs that are Probability-Distributions: Optimal Decisions under Uncertainty

 as $k\To\infty$ due to $a<b$ and because $\lambda_1,\lambda_2$ are constants that depend only on $f_1,f_2$.

 In both cases, we conclude that, unless $f_1=f_2$, $\Delta(k)>0$ for sufficiently large $k\geq K$ where $K$ is finite. \end{enumerate}

 \end{proof}

 \begin{thm} Let $\F$ be the set of distributions that satisfy assumption \ref{asm:finity-of-repair-costs}.
 Assume the elements of $\F$ to be represented by hyperreal numbers in $\R^\infty\slash\UF$, where $\UF$ is any free ultrafilter.
-There exists a total ordering on the set $\F$ that is independent of $\UF$. \end{thm} \begin{proof} Let $F_1, F_2$ be two probability distributions, and let $R_1\sim F_1, R_2\sim F_2$.
-Lemma \ref{lem:ordering-invariance} assures the existence of some $K\in\N$ so that, w.l.o.g, we may define the ordering $F_1\preceq F_2$ iff $m_{R_1}(k)\leq m_{R_2}(k)$ whenever $k\geq K$.
+There exists a total ordering on a dense subset of $\F$ that is independent of $\UF$. \end{thm} \begin{proof} Let $F_1, F_2$ be two probability distributions, and let $R_1\sim F_1, R_2\sim F_2$.
+Let $\Omega$ be the union of both supports of $R_1,R_2$, and put $a=\max\Omega$.
+If $f_1(a)=f_2(a)$, then we can truncate the support and the densities $f_1,f_2$ by some (small) $\eps>0$ such that $f_1(a-\eps)\neq f_2(a-\eps)$.
+If no such $\eps$ would exist, the two densities are identical and we have equivalence.
+Otherwise, by continuity, we can choose $\eps$ arbitrarily small to approximate $F_1$ and $F_2$ to any desired precision, thus picking an element of a dense subset of $\F$ on which the conditions of Lemma \ref{lem:ordering-invariance} hold.
+Call them $F_1,F_2$ again to ease our notation.
+Lemma \ref{lem:ordering-invariance} assures the existence of some $K\in\N$ so that $F_1\preceq F_2$ by $m_{R_1}(k)\leq m_{R_2}(k)$ whenever $k\geq K$.
 Let $L$ be the set of indices where $m_{R_1}(k)\leq m_{R_2}(k)$, then complement set $\N\setminus L$ is finite (it has at most $K-1$ elements).
 Let $\UF$ be an arbitrary ultrafilter.
 Since $\N\setminus L$ is finite, it cannot be contained in $\UF$ as $\UF$ is free.
 And since $\UF$ is an ultrafilter, it must contain the complement a set, unless it contains the set itself.
 Hence, $L\in\UF$, and the claim follows.
 The converse case is treated analogously. \end{proof}

+\begin{rem} If two distributions alternate infinitely often within a compact interval, then the two would not compare by their tail masses as Lemma \ref{lem:ordering-invariance}, without the hypothesis $f_1(a) \neq f_2(a)$.
+Examples are constructible by ``squeezing'' alternating densities (cf. Example \ref{exa:alternating-distributions}) into a compact range.
+However, the assumption made by Lemma \ref{lem:ordering-invariance} is nonetheless mild, since we can find truncations to make the distribution satisfy the conditions, and choose the truncation to approximate the given densities up to any precision that we desire.
+This argument extends to the order relation even to approximations of distributions with unbounded support. \end{rem}

 Now, we can state our preference criterion on distributions on the quotient space $\F \subset \R^{\infty}\slash\UF$, in which each probability distribution of interest is represented by its sequence of moments.
 Thanks to theorem \ref{thm:ordering-invariance}, there is no need to construct the ultrafilter $\UF$ in order to well-define best responses, since two distributions will compare in the same fashion under any admissible choice of $\UF$.